Moying-moe/SuperIo/README.md

 );
 ```

-OnKeyDown Event will triggered only one time.
-In other words, OnKeyDown is triggered at the top edge.
-Similarly, OnKeyUp is triggered at the bottom edge.
+`OnKeyDown` Event will triggered only one time.
+In other words, `OnKeyDown` is triggered at the top edge.
+Similarly, `OnKeyUp` is triggered at the bottom edge.

 **WARNING!!!**

-Because SuperKeyboard can generate native input of the PS2 keyboard.
-So `SuperKeyboard.KeyPress` **WILL TRIGGER** SuperKeyHook's hook!
+Because `SuperKeyboard` can generate native input of the PS2 keyboard.
+So `SuperKeyboard.KeyPress` **WILL TRIGGER** `SuperKeyHook`'s hook!
 This may case **UNEXPECT recursive call**!

 ```C#
 hotkeyManager.Register(